 It is cheaper to live in Portugal than in the USA.
-Compared to other European countries, Portugal is one of the best places for you to consider in terms of affordability.
+Compared to other European countries, Portugal is one of the best places to consider in terms of affordability.

 What are the pros and cons of living in Portugal?

 Portugal is one of the best European countries to live in, with more than 300 days of sunshine a year, a high quality of life, and a low cost of living.
-Some of the pros include excellent education and healthcare, welcoming locals, and the tax-friendly Non-Habitual Residence (NHR) Scheme, where you can live with significant tax benefits for up to ten years if structured correctly.
+Some pros include excellent education and healthcare and welcoming locals.
+The tax-friendly Non-Habitual Residence (NHR) Scheme is also a great advantage to foreigners, where you can live with significant tax benefits for up to ten years.

-Some of the cons include low salaries and the bureaucratic process can take quite a while.
+Some of the cons include low salaries and the slow bureaucratic process.
 However, Portugal remains one of the most attractive European countries for foreigners.

 You can read more in our article, the pros and cons of living in Portugal.